Join the European Researchers’ Night! Discover science, meet researchers, and enjoy yourself!

 It is a Europe-wide public event dedicated to popular science and fun learning.
 It takes place each year on the last Friday in September.
-More than 30 countries and over 300 cities are involved.
+Around 30 countries and over 300 cities are involved.

-This action is meant for any legal entity that is capable of organising the event and is established in.
+This action is meant for any legal entity that is capable of organising the event and is established in an EU Member State or Horizon 2020 Associated Country.
 This will often involve coordinating regional, national or international partners.

 For example: private and public research organisations, companies, public authorities, schools, science museums, parent-teacher organisations, EU mobility centres for researchers, foundations or the media may apply.

 Any event that boosts public awareness of the positive role of research in society, especially among young people, can be supported.
 European Union funded researchers should interact as much as possible with visitors and show how their research has an impact on people’s daily lives.